vkola-lab/PodGPT/README.md

 [2024.7.11] We open-sourced the [source codes](https://github.com/vkola-lab/PodGPT) of our **PodGPT**: **STEMM LLMs in your pocket** and **benchmarking multilingual STEMM LLMs**.

-# 📚 Table of Contents
+# 📚 Table of contents
 - [PodGPT](#-PodGPT)
 - [Installation](#-Installation)
 - [Quick Start](#-Quick-Start)